 Play-based and academic preschools differ in overall learning theory as well as day-to-day activities.

-Play-based learning helps a child develop holistically through social-emotional learning, developing confidence and motivation, and practicing cognitive skills.
+Play-based learning helps a child develop holistically through developing confidence and motivation, and practicing cognitive skills.
 The academic or traditional approach to early childhood education is more focused on teaching young children cognitive skills and knowledge through structure and routine.

 In play-based learning, children choose their own activities for the day.
 The room is often broken up into sections or stations like a block area, dramatic play area, and reading nook, among others.
 Play-based programs are also sometimes called ‘child-centered’ because the children guide their own learning with their curiosity and interests.